cjimti/mk/_posts/2018-03-24-microservices.md

 ### Minikube

 In order to follow the examples below you will need to [Install Minikube] and it's dependencies.
+The command [kubectl] is used to interact with the [kubernetes] cluster.

 - Version: `minikube version`
 ```